 - Experiment and test: Even when you think you know what readers will respond to, you should still test it out.
 Use A/B tests to try out several versions of an important email to discover what gets the most results.

 Is text or SMS a part of drip campaigns for real estate?

-Real estate drip campaigns help agents stay connected to the buyer through email or text messages until they are ready to purchase or sell a property.
+Real estate drip campaigns help you stay connected to potential clients through automated emails or text messages until they are ready to purchase or sell a property.
 These emails are often spaced out by a few days and follow a logical pattern.
-Common drip campaigns include a welcome email, a notice of an event or new properties, and referral emails.
+Common drip campaigns include an introduction email, a notice of an event or new properties, real estate event emails, and referral emails.

-Agents can spend hours trying to set up and deploy drip marketing emails to keep buyers engaged, however.
+Agents can spend hours trying to set up and deploy drip marketing emails to keep buyers engaged.
 Fortunately, Constant Contact makes it easy with a drag-and-drop editor, intuitive interface, real estate-specific templates, and a simple automated email setup feature.
-Learn more about the free Constant Contact 30-day trial and try out the features today.
+Learn more about Constant Contact’s 60-day trial and try out the features today.